thedom85/CSharp_FiniteStateMachine/README.md

 The simplest type of computing machine that is worth considering is called a ‘finite state machine’.
 As it happens, the finite state machine is also a useful approach to many problems in software architecture

+Three examples of the use Finite State Machine :
+1)Getting started
+2)CSV Reader
+3)SFM Flow Control

 Getting started
 ---------------